Imperium Metamorpher virus removal guide

-Ratty, VanTom, DarkTrack, LimeRevenge - are some examples of other remote access trojans.
-As mentioned in the introduction, this malicious software can have varied functionalities - use of which depend on the goals and modus operandi of the cyber criminals.
-Regardless of how malicious programs operate, the end-goal is the same - to generate revenue to the criminals using them.
+Ratty, VanTom, DarkTrack, and LimeRevenge are some examples of other remote access Trojans.
+As mentioned, this malicious software can have varied functionality depending on the goals and modus operandi of the cyber criminals.
+Regardless of how these malicious programs operate, the purpose is identical: to generate revenue for the criminals using them.
 To ensure device and user safety, all malware infections must be removed immediately upon detection.

 How did Imperium Metamorpher infiltrate my computer?

-Suspicious and/or irrelevant emails must not be opened, especially any attachments or links found in them - as that can result in a high-risk infection.
+Suspicious and/or irrelevant emails must not be opened, especially those with any attachments or links found in them, as this can result in high-risk infection.
 All downloads must be done from official and verified sources.
-It is just as important to activate and update products with tools/functions provided by legitimate developers.
+It is also important to activate and update products with tools/functions provided by legitimate developers.
 Illegal activation ("cracking") tools and third party updaters must not be used, as they are commonly used to proliferate malicious programs.
-To protect device and user safety, it is paramount to have a dependable anti-virus/anti-spyware suite installed.
+To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
 This software must be kept updated, used to run regular system scans and to remove detected/potential threats.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Imperium Metamorpher's process on Windows Task Manager ("tmpA30E.tmp.exe"):
+Imperium Metamorpher process in Windows Task Manager ("tmpA30E.tmp.exe"):